whittlbc/bulk_mailer/README.md

 # Bulk Mailer

-Send emails from your own Gmail account using Python.
+Send automated emails from your own email account using Python.
+Currently tested and works with Gmail and Outlook.

 # Requirements